 How to get there: Come by car from Nice (3 hours) or take the train or bus to Avignon, then rent a car or take a local bus.
 The museum is located right in the center of the tiny town of Saint-Remy, at 8 rue Estrine.

-Hours: Summer hours (mid-June to mid-Sept) 10am-6pm, open late until 9pm on Tuesdays in July and August.
+Hours: Summer hours (mid-June to mid-Sept) 10am-6pm.
 Winter hours (March-November) 2pm-6pm.
 Spring (April to mid-June) and Autumn (mid-Sept. through Oct.) hours 10am-noon and 2pm-6pm.
 Closed from December through February.

 Closed on Monday, also closed from December through February.

 Tickets: 7€ for adults, 2€ for those under 18, students of any age (with student ID), and teachers.
 Free for children under 12.